ePages-de/epages-devportal/_posts/2019/2019-07-24-how-to-transpile-node-modules-with-babel-and-webpack-in-a-monorepo.md

 ### What is a monorepo?

 A [monorepo](https://en.wikipedia.org/wiki/Monorepo){:target="_blank"}, short for _monolithic repository_, is a software development strategy where code for several projects is stored in a single repository.
-The advantages of using a monorepo structure are numerous and include simplified dependency management, streamlining of large scale refactoring processes and ease of code reuse among others.
+The advantages of using a monorepo structure are numerous and include simplified dependency management, streamlining of large scale refactoring processes, and ease of code reuse among others.
 Despite all the vaunted advantages, a glaring flaw of the monorepo project structure which affected us in this case is the fact that it complicates build and version control processes.
 There aren't many tools that help overcome the version control issues, and this has led to companies such as Facebook and Microsoft contributing heavily to or forking their own versions of their preferred version control software, or just building theirs as in the case of Google.
-Build problems are in a similar situation, so much so that Facebook and Google also developed their own build software.
+Build problems are in a similar situation.
+So much, that Facebook and Google also developed their own build software.

 We are fortunate to have [Lerna](https://github.com/lerna/lerna){:target="_blank"}, a tool which optimizes the workflow around monorepos with git and npm, and for this reason fits our purposes quite nicely.
 The way Lerna sets up monorepos, most `node_modules` folders end up in the root folder, but are referenced in the `package.json` of their respective packages.